LastZactionHero/wb-website/content/_index.md

 {{% rotating_title message="Paperwork Sucks.
 Work" endings="Fast.,Smart.,Remote.,Mobile.,Compliant.,Bright." %}}

-Workbright's digital onboarding solution removes the headache of new hire paperwork and gets employees ready to work BEFORE their first day of work.
+WorkBright's digital onboarding solution removes the headache of new hire paperwork and gets employees ready to work BEFORE their first day of work.
 See how it works here:

 {{< youtube v6KsiexGrg0 >}}